pgriess/votedallas/docs/2024/P.md

 >
 > SEC.
 12.1.
 ADMINISTRATIVE LAW JUDGE.
 >
-> <span class="diffRemoved">(a)</span>Instead of appealing to a trial board as provided in Section 12 of this chapter, an officer or employee of the city, classified or unclassified, who has been discharged or reduced in grade may appeal to an administrative law judge in accordance with procedures established by ordinance.
+> {--(a)--}Instead of appealing to a trial board as provided in Section 12 of this chapter, an officer or employee of the city, classified or unclassified, who has been discharged or reduced in grade may appeal to an administrative law judge in accordance with procedures established by ordinance.
 >
-> <span class="diffRemoved">(b) A person who appeals to an administrative law judge shall pay one-half of the costs attributed to having the administrative law judge conduct the appeal hearing.</span>
+> {--(b) A person who appeals to an administrative law judge shall pay one-half of the costs attributed to having the administrative law judge conduct the appeal hearing.--}